-RESPONSE: The next edition will be held in August and September of 2022.
-The twelfth edition will be held in August and September of 2024.
+RESPONSE: The twelfth edition will be held in August and September of 2024.

-Response: The schedule of workshops is being finalized and will be available online by mid-July.
+Response: The schedule of workshops is being finalized and will be available online as soon as defined.
 We will promptly update the information on the workshops page as soon as possible.

 Response: Lucca can be reached both by car and by public transport.

 By Car: Lucca is located on the highway that connects Florence with Pisa and the coast of Versilia, called A11 Firenze - Mare; therefore, whether you come from the north or the south, you must take the A11 and exit at Lucca East or West.
 The two freeway exits of Lucca are both about 1 km from the city center.
 The historic center of Lucca is mostly closed to traffic, so once you arrive in town, you must park your car in the parking lots outside the walls (there are a couple of parking lots inside).